Collapsing regular Riemannian foliations with flat leaves: Abstract

 \section{Abstract}

-We present how to collapse a manifold equipped with a closed flat regular Riemannian foliation with leaves of positive dimension on a compact manifold, while keeping the sectional curvature uniformly bounded from above and below.
-From this deformation, we show that a closed flat regular Riemannian foliation with leaves of positive dimension on a compact simply-connected manifold is given by torus actions.
+In this manuscript we present how to collapse a manifold equipped with a closed flat regular Riemannian foliation with leaves of positive dimension, while keeping the sectional curvature uniformly bounded from above and below.
+From this deformation, we show that in the case when the manifold is compact and simply connected the foliation is given by torus actions.
 This gives a geometric characterization of aspherical regular Riemannian foliations given by torus actions.